jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

         apiUrl: https://api.dbase.example:10666
         someConfig: someValue4Integration

-There can be multiple integrations configured in single file.
-These can be used then when setting up the integration in the Editor as ``${apiKey}``, ``${apiUrl}``, etc. More about integrations can be found in separate integrations documentation.
+There can be multiple integrations configured in a single file.
+These can be used then when setting up the integration in the Editor as ``${apiKey}``, ``${apiUrl}``, etc. More about integrations can be found in separate :ref:`integrations documentation<integrations>`.

 ..
 NOTE::

-     Different knowledge models may use different variable naming, please read the information in README to find out what is required.
+     Different knowledge models may use different variable naming.
+Please read the information in README to find out what is required.
 We recommend authors to stick with ``apiKey`` and ``apiUrl`` variables as our convention.

 Client Configuration
 --------------------

-If you are running the client app using “With Docker”, the all you need is to specify ``API_URL`` environment variable inside ``docker-compose.yml``.
-In case you want to run the client locally, you need to create a ``config.js`` file in the project root:
+If we are running the client app using “With Docker”, the all we need is to specify ``API_URL`` environment variable inside ``docker-compose.yml``.
+In case we want to run the client locally, we need to create a ``config.js`` file in the project root:

 ..
 CODE-BLOCK:: javascript